Capitol Psychological Assessment

 Differential Diagnosis

-It is important to note that Autism testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
-Full psychological testing is important, because Autism is a complex trajectory that can show up in different ways in different people and sometimes, experiences of Autism can be confused with other conditions.
-For example, Autism and ADHD can sometimes present similarly, which can make it difficult to distinguish between the two.
-For example, Autistic individuals and individuals diagnosed with ADHD may both experience:
+It is important to note that autism testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
+Full psychological testing is important, because autism is a complex trajectory that can show up in different ways in different people and sometimes, experiences of autism can be confused with other conditions.
+For example, autism and ADHD can sometimes present similarly, which can make it difficult to distinguish between the two.
+For example, autistic individuals and individuals diagnosed with ADHD may both experience:

 • Difficulty focusing, staying organized, or following through on tasks